mcpmessenger/mcp-registry/docs/CONTRIBUTING.md

-# Contributing to MCP Registry
+# Contributing to SlashMCP.com

-Thank you for your interest in contributing to MCP Registry!
+Thank you for your interest in contributing to SlashMCP.com!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct